 What inspires awe?
 A story about someone who overcomes adversity.
 A new scientific discovery.
 A transcendent moment.

 Awe works by opening the mind to previously unconsidered possibilities.
 Evoking a sense of awe is powerful enough to upend the status quo.

 Awe and joy take the high road of human emotions.
 What about the low road?

 Flatter people.
 Appeal to their egos.
 “Join this exclusive club.
-Only 1 out of 10,000 people qualify.”
+Only one out of 10,000 people qualify.”

-Pride and exclusivity are key to luxury brands.
+Pride and exclusivity are crucial for luxury brands.
 “Only 50 cases of this wine will be released.”

-Greed drives people to seek free things, even things they wouldn’t want otherwise.
+Greed drives people to seek free things, even things they wouldn’t otherwise want.
 Coupons and “50% off” or “buy one, get one free” offers feed on greed.

 Stoke greed with words like bargain, cheap, extra, freebie, and prize.